Resonanz Opera 2018 Singing Artists Program

 Other Program Information

-• Voice lessons with Master Vocal Instructors and active training for the opera performance roles by well recognized vocal coaches.
+• Vocal training with Heidi Skok and active training for the opera performance roles by well recognized vocal coaches.

 • Mindfulness and Yoga instruction, which are notable parts of Resonanz Opera's unique program offerings that focus on "mind-body-voice" holistic wellness practices.

-• Performances at the City of Mentor's new, beautiful Civic Amphitheater and other locations.
+• Performances at the City of Mentor's new, beautiful Civic Amphitheater and other locations to be announced.

 • There will also be a special opportunity to sing for an agent (or agents) at the end of the program to bridge the gap between voice study and the professional world of opera.